TinusTrotyl/checkio-mission-template/README.md

 ##### init.js
 This file describes an animation for the tests explanation or “try it”.

-At `python: 'function name'` and `js: 'function name'` you can state the identifier your function has to be called with (line 11, 12).
+At `python: 'function name'` and `js: 'function name'` you can state the identifieryour function has to be called with

+(line 11, 12).

 It's **not necessary** to change it.